ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 ~~~
 {: #arch-basic-ops-fig title="Logical message flow and policy points (drill-down of the basic scenario)."}

-The CA/credential service issues workload identity credentials; workloads obtain them early in the lifecycle (provisioning details vary by deployment).
-The PEP is shown on the callee (Workload B) path; alternatively it may also sit in a gateway or elsewhere, as in {{arch-basic}}.
+The CA/credential service issues workload identity credentials; workloads obtain them before using those credentials for authentication.
+Provisioning details vary by deployment.
+The PEP is shown as a logical function associated with the callee-side request path.
+It may be implemented inside Workload B, in a sidecar, in a gateway, or in another component on the request path, as in {{arch-basic}}.

 The high-level message flow is as follows: